sarkershantonu/sarkershantonu.github.io/_posts/2021/2021-08-31-popular-linux-commands-sys-monitoring.md

 ![lscpu](/images/linux/popular-commands/lscpu.JPG)

-- If you want to know only current speed
+- If you want to know only current cpu running speed

 ``` lscpu | grep MHz```